Learning from Dr Nassar: preventing child sexual abuse

 Certainly not of the caliber of the girls Dr. Larry Nassar molested, but I identify with those girls, their muscle pains, their love of the sport, their collections of blue and red ribbons, the counting of decimal places.
 Though my sexual abuse happened at home, with an older family member, not with a doctor, I relate to those 265+ victims.

-It started me on this path, and many of my conversations with parents focus on preventing child sexual abuse because it is appallingly common here in the US.
+It started me on this path, and many of my conversations with parents focus on preventing child sexual abuse because it is appallingly common.
 According to this 2011 meta-analysis, it’s a world-wide problem, with the highest rates for African boys and Australian girls.

-Here’s a quick summary of 7 things you can do to empower your child and prevent child sexual abuse:
+7 things you can do to prevent child sexual abuse

 - Teach the proper names for all your child’s anatomical parts.
 Abusers pursue kids who don’t have the vocabulary to tell.